 Parabolic SAR Calculation

-The Parabolic SAR (PSAR) indicator uses the most recent extreme (highest and lowest) price (EP), along with an acceleration factor (AF), to determine where the indicator dots will appear.
+The Parabolic SAR (PSAR) indicator uses the most recent extreme price (EP) along with an acceleration factor (AF) to determine where the indicator dots will appear.

 The Parabolic SAR is calculated as follows:

 - Uptrend: PSAR = Prior PSAR + Prior AF (Prior EP - Prior PSAR)

 - Downtrend: PSAR = Prior PSAR - Prior AF (Prior PSAR - Prior EP)

 - EP = Highest high for an uptrend and lowest low for a downtrend, updated each time a new EP is reached.